akiharapeco/ALGO/README.md

 # ALGO
-Answering code into LeetCode problems
+Answering code into LeetCode problems in the Leetcode Folder and the other is into AtCoder problems